fortinet/aws-cloudformation-templates/LambdaAA-RouteFailover/6.0/README.md

 **Note:** The VPC interface endpoint is using private DNS so this requires that your VPC has both DNS Resolution and DNS Hostnames enabled in your VPC settings.
 Reference [AWS Documentation](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#vpce-private-dns) for further information.

+### CloudWatch Alarms
+There are a total of three CloudWatch Alarms created by the CloudFormation template.
+The first two alarms are to implement AWS EC2 AutoRecovery when the instance status checks fail for 15 consecutive minutes.
+Reference [AWS Documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-recover.html) for further information.

+The final alarm is used to send a notification to administrators when an AWS SDN failover is performed from the active instance to the passive instance.
+The CloudFormation template creates an SNS Topic called 'yourstackname-FailoverTopic' and associates the Topic to this alarm.
+Additionally a subscription request is sent to the email address provided in the 'Email Notification' parameter of the CloudFormation template.

+**Note** an alert is sent when the alarm transitions from 'OK' to 'ALARM' status.
+The alarm will stay in 'ALARM' status for at least 15 minutes before returning to an 'OK' status.
+Reference [AWS Documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) for further information.

 ## Failover Process
 The following network diagram will be used to illustrate a failover event from AZ1's instance (FortiGate1), to AZ2's instance (FortiGate2).
 Reference the relevant CloudWatch logs showing actions taken for each step in the failover process.